popodidi/Progress/README.md

 ```

 > #### Ending animation duration
-> When implementing `endProgress(completion:)` with animation instead of simply call `completion()`.
-It is suggested to have the animation duration proportional to the remaining progress with the maximum `Prog.maxEndingAnimationDuration`.
+> When implementing `endProgress(completion:)` with animation instead of simply call `completion()`, it is suggested to have the animation duration proportional to the remaining progress with the maximum value as `Prog.maxEndingAnimationDuration`.
 For example, if the progress is ending from 0.6 (60%), the animation duration should be `(1-0.6)*Prog.maxEndingAnimationDuration`.
 >
 > The ending animation duration of built-in progressors can be configured by setting `Prog.maxEndingAnimationDuration` as well.